tdavidcl/ndspmhd-examples/DUST/test1_dustybox/README-dustybox.txt

 You should see that both the one fluid and the two fluid methods match the exact solution to very high accuracy.

+You can also look at the velocities on all the particles as a function of time: nsplash onefK0.1_0*.dat -y 2 -x 1 -dev /xw

+Notice that for the one fluid method the "gas" and "dust" are both just fake copies of the mixture particles, with gas and dust properties.
+That is, only one set of particles is actually used for the calculation

 Added by Daniel Price, Feb 2014
+Updated for v2.1, April 2015